-The Audit & Risk Assurance Committee is requested to receive this update for information.
+The Audit & Risk Assurance Committee is invited to receive for information the Counter Fraud Annual Report 2020/21.

-Amcanion: (rhaid cwblhau) Objectives: (must be completed) Committee ToR Reference 5.2 In particular, the Committee will review the Cyfeirnod Cylch Gorchwyl y Pwyllgor adequacy of: 5.2.4 the policies and procedures for all work related to fraud and corruption as set out in National Assembly for Wales Directions and as required by the Counter Fraud and Security Management Service.
-Cyfeirnod Cofrestr Risg Datix a Sgôr Not applicable Cyfredol: Datix Risk Register Reference and Score:
+Amcanion: (rhaid cwblhau) Objectives: (must be completed) Committee ToR Reference Cyfeirnod Cylch Gorchwyl y Pwyllgor 5.2 In particular, the Committee will review the adequacy of:5.2.4 the policies and procedures for all work related to fraud and corruption as set out in National Assembly for Wales Directions and as required by the Counter Fraud and Security Management Service.
+Cyfeirnod Cofrestr Risg Datix a Sgôr Cyfredol: Datix Risk Register Reference and Score: Not Applicable